 If you’re looking for a simple weeknight dinner the whole family will love, this Hawaiian haystacks recipe is it!
 It’s an easy crockpot meal that requires hardly any work.
 Other favorites are my easy meatball subs, sloppy joe’s, goulash and slow cooker ranch chicken tacos.

-Hawaiian haystacks are always a favorite around our house and on rotation with crockpot chicken crack!
+Hawaiian haystacks are always a favorite around our house and on rotation with crockpot chicken crack and Mississippi chicken!
 They’re super easy, inexpensive and are completely customizable.
-I grew up eating them, so they’re definitely a nostalgic family dish.
+I grew up eating this nostalgic family dish.
 We love to create a buffet-style toppings bar, so that everyone can easily add the toppings that they want.
 It’s a fun way to serve the meal and makes it super easy to assemble.

 My favorite part about this recipe is that the bulk of the meal cooks in the crockpot.
 Simply throw it all in the slow cooker and enjoy!
 This is the perfect recipe for busy nights.
 It’s so easy and yummy!